UHaider/UHaider.github.io/_posts/2018-09-03-Contributing-To-SUSE-Package-Hub.md

        {:.highlight}
 14. **Step: Submit to Backports**

-    Make a submit request, a maintenance request, to Backports in Package hub using the following command
+    After request to Factory is accepted.
+Make a submit request, a maintenance request, to Backports (SLE12) in using the following command
+    {:.justify-class}

     $ osc submitrequest openSUSE:Factory/cacti openSUSE:Backports:SLE-12
     {:.highlight}

+    Once the Package Hub team is happy with the request the package will be moved to SUSE Package Hub.

 ## Conclusion
 In this post I tried to summarize the steps involved in contributing to openSUSE:Factory project and SUSE Package Hub.
 I hope that after reading this blog post you have gained more understanding on how to contribute to Factory and SUSE Package Hub using Open Build Service.